btelles/generator-lit-ts/generators/app/templates/README.md

 ## Build

-This sample uses the TypeScript compiler to produce JavaScript that runs in modern browsers.
+This element uses the TypeScript compiler to produce JavaScript that runs in modern browsers.

-To build the JavaScript version of your component:
+To build the JavaScript version of the component, run:

 ```bash
 npm run build